Welcome to today's edition of the Rush 24-7 podcast.

 We just now got the transcript.

-And he was uh he was asked three questions.
+And he was asked three questions.

 Just had to answer three questions.

-He also avoided criminal prosecution stemming from the accusation he raped a female student at his off campus apartment in December 2012.
+He also avoided criminal prosecution stemming from the accusation he raped a female student at his off-campus apartment in December 2012.

-Then he won the Heisman Trophy in 2013.
+And he won the Heisman Trophy in 2013.

 But he said that the sexual encounter was consensual.